d2l-ai/d2l-en/chapter_preliminaries/probability.md

 that assigns probabilities to a number of discrete choices is called the *multinomial distribution*.
 We will give a more formal definition of *distribution* later, but at a high level, think of it as just an assignment of probabilities to events.

+:begin_tab:`mxnet`

 In MXNet, we can sample from the multinomial distribution via the aptly named `np.random.multinomial` function.
 The function
 can be called in many ways, but we will focus on the simplest.
 To draw a single sample, we simply pass in a vector of probabilities.
 The output of the `np.random.multinomial` function is another vector of the same length: its value at index $i$ is the number of times the sampling outcome corresponds to $i$.

+:end_tab:

+:begin_tab:`pytorch`

+In PyTorch, we can sample from the multinomial distribution via the class `Multinomial` defined in the `distributions.multinomial` module.
+The class
+can be called in many ways, but we will focus on the simplest.
+To draw a single sample, we simply pass in a vector of probabilities.
+The output of the `sample` method of this class  is another vector of the same length: its value at index $i$ is the number of times the sampling outcome corresponds to $i$.

+:end_tab:

 ```{.python .input}
 fair_probs = [1.0 / 6] * 6